PHP 7.2 is Now the New Default on FastComet

-PHP 7.2 is not the significant departure from PHP 7.1 that PHP 7 was from PHP 5.
-But there are incompatibilities from 7.1 to 7.2, as well as deprecated features.
-We still highly recommend to all existing customers, who have not yet switched to PHP 7.2, to test if their site performs without issues (if possible on a staging copy) and enable PHP 7.2 for their website.
+PHP 7.2 is not a significant departure from 7.1 that PHP 7 was from 5.
+However, there are incompatibilities from 7.1 to 7.2, as well as cut down features.
+We still urge all existing customers, who have not yet switched to 7.2, to test whether their site performs properly (on a staging copy if possible).
+If you are one of those customers, do that before enabling PHP 7.2 for your website.

 The latest tips and news from the industry straight to your inbox!